EnterpriseDB/warehouse-pg-docker/gen-data/README.md

 # Data Generator for PostgreSQL / WarehousePG

-This Python script generates and inserts fake data into a specified PostgreSQL or Greenplum table, including support for partitioned tables (range and list partitions).
+This Python script generates and inserts fake data into a specified PostgreSQL or WarehousePG table, including support for partitioned tables (range and list partitions).

 ---

 ## Prerequisites

 - Python 3.7+
-- PostgreSQL or Greenplum database with accessible tables.
+- PostgreSQL or WarehousePG database with accessible tables.
 - Required Python packages listed in `requirements.txt`.

 ---